Can LLMs Reason Structurally? Benchmarking via the Lens of Data Structures: DSR-Bench : the Data Structure Reasoning Benchmark

 \paragraph{Data generation} As a key strength of \texttt{DSR-Bench}, all data is synthetically generated to ensure scalability and minimal risk of data contamination~\citep{zhang2024careful,xu2024benchmark}.
 Numerical inputs are sampled uniformly from the range of 0 to 100, and string inputs are composed of uniformly sampled lowercase English letters.
 Each data structure and its operations are programmatically implemented to produce ground-truth outputs, enabling accurate labeling and easy integration of new data structures.

 \paragraph{Automated evaluation} The automated evaluation is fully deterministic and reproducible, constituting another notable advantage of \texttt{DSR-Bench}.
 This feature avoids subjective human or LLM-based judging, as commonly required in proof-writing or math benchmarks~\citep{chiang2024chatbot,feuer2024style,ye2024justice}.
 We use Structured Output (either built-in for most models or supported via Ollama/Instructor) to enforce outputs that conform to a predefined JSON Schema.
 For example, a BST pre-order traversal must return a \texttt{list[int]}.
-Across 1,624 trials with nine models and six structures, we observe zero schema violations (\cref{tab:schema-violations} in the Appendix), confirming its robustness.
+Across 1,620 trials with nine models and six structures, we observe zero schema violations (\cref{tab:schema-violations} in the Appendix), confirming its robustness.

-\paragraph{Scoring system} We use binary (0/1) scoring, comparing against a single well-defined solution.
+\paragraph{Scoring system} We use binary (0/1) scoring on the final answer, comparing against a single well-defined solution.
+We do not quantitatively score intermediate steps, allowing models to reason freely and adopt different strategies.
 Any potential ambiguity (hash functions, tie-breaking rules) is explicitly specified in the prompts.
 As an alternative metric, we include an ablation using the Levenshtein distance as a partial-credit metric in \cref{app:levenshtein}, which shows that binary scoring provides a clearer distinction and a fairer comparison.
+We further supplement with an ablation using edit distances for tree- and graph-based data structures in \cref{app:ed}, which reveals additional information, but such metrics are only applicable to a small subset of tasks.